ftorres16/matchy/README.md

 A tool for matching devices in analog layout in a streamlined and automated way.

-For an interactive demo of matchy, check out [Matchy web](https://matchy.streamlitapp.com/).
+For an interactive demo of matchy, check out Matchy web [here](https://matchy.streamlitapp.com/).

 ## Installation